StareXTV/PC-Adjustments/README.md

 # SYSTEM Optimizations

-The system optimization section is where it's all about, from troubleshooting and solving "Out of Memory" errors, to system instabilities, to unparking your CPU cores, overclocking, and a few other tweaks and fixes.
+The system optimization section is where it's all about, from troubleshooting and solving "Out of Memory" errors, to system instabilities, to unparking your CPU cores, and a few other tweaks and fixes.